-Parental support is one of the most important factors in determining a child’s academic success and being involved in your child’s education can mean the difference between an A* and an A grade (…an 8 and a 9) at GCSE.
+Parental support is one of the most important factors in determining a child’s academic success and being involved in your child’s education can mean the difference between an 8 and a 9 at GCSE.
 The good news is that you don’t need to be an expert in any of the subjects your child chooses to make a real difference.
 You also don’t need to give up your life and other responsibilities – you just need to know how best to spend the time you do have.

 “One of the hardest demands on students is that of understanding the long-term importance of doing the best they can.”

 Children will also differ in their levels of maturity, their ability to take responsibility for their learning, organisational skills and levels of motivation.
 This is where parental support is invaluable.
 Your support, encouragement and interest can make a remarkable difference to your child’s motivation and ability to cope with the academic and organisational demands of the exam period.

 - Don’t give up on things you find hard or dislike – talk to someone about any difficulties you are having – there is always a solution.